drkNsubuga/codeigniter-crud-api/README.md

 # CodeIgniter CRUD API
-This plugin provides a simple integration of the [PhpCrudApi](https://github.com/mevdschee/php-crud-api) library into CodeIgniter projects, allowing for automatic API generation based on the project's database.
+This package provides a simple integration of the [PhpCrudApi](https://github.com/mevdschee/php-crud-api) library into CodeIgniter projects, allowing for automatic API generation based on the project's database.
 It provides CodeIgniter-specific functionality and configuration.

 ## Installation
 1. Download the latest version of the package from the releases page.